varigence/docs/bimlflex/data-vault-bimlflex/driving-keys-in-data-vault.md

 > - The Link must already be accelerated.
 > - The column to be used for the Driving Key must be on the LNK (not LSAT).

-The simplest way to define a Driving Key within BimlFlex is from the **Objects** Editor.
+The simplest way to define a Driving Key within BimlFlex is from the **Object** Editor.
-Upon selecting the **Link** from the Objects editor tree and selecting the **Columns** view, a Driving Key may be assigned from the drop down menu in the *Change Type* column.
+Upon selecting the **Link** from the Object editor tree and selecting the **Columns** view, a Driving Key may be assigned from the drop down menu in the *Change Type* column.

 ![Driving Key Assignment within Columns View](images/bfx-columns-view-driving-key.png "Driving Key Assignment within Colums View")